ItamarShalev/semester_organizer/README.md

 Don't worry, the user information saved locally only.

 ## FAQ

-#### I got a message saying "You don't have a tkinter", what should I do?

-You must install new python with tkinter, tkinter is a package builtin with python to show UI, no need for the console flow.

-If you install python with the default options, you will get a tkinter too.
-#### UI only in English even if I asked for hebrew, what can I do ?
-Right, the GUI flow doesn't support it hebrew yet.
-You can use the console flow to work with Hebrew.

 #### I have issues with my data and don't get all, or some tables aren't there.